OpenEnergyPlatform/open-MaStR/docs/_data/raw_data.rst

-The MaStR comes in the form of a relational database, where the information is divided into various tables.
+The MaStR comes in the form of a relational database, where the information within the database is structured into various :ref:`tables <Accessing the database>`.
-For the main technologies, we have summarized the attributes together with a short description (Only in German).
+Below we have summarized the attributes of the exported csv tables together with a short description (Only in German).

 solar
 -------

 .. csv-table::
-   :file: raw\bnetza_mastr_solar_raw.csv
+   :file: raw/bnetza_mastr_solar_raw.csv
    :widths: 20, 35, 15, 15
    :header-rows: 1